Trianglebucks/clean-rn-redux/README.md

-Personal template that cointains Expo Go, Typescript, and Zustand.
+Personal template that cointains Expo Go, Typescript, and Redux Toolkit.
 Also includes prettier, husky and eslint setup boilerplate.

 # Getting Started